How to Use the Shield of Faith

 As we’ve watched shows over the years, one thing I have noticed has been the types of shields knights and warriors have used.
 They’ve always reminded me of what a shield of faith should look like.

-The shield of faith is part of the armor of God.
+The shield of faith is one of six parts of the armor of God.
 We find it in Ephesians 6:16.
 The English Standard Version reads as follows:

 “In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one.”